MAGREMENT/Numeristiq/README.md

 ## How to use

 If you simply want to use the solver, go to the release section of this Github page select the latest release.
-Then, download the SudokuSolver.exe and strateggies.ini files and put them in the same folder.
+Then, download the SudokuSolver.exe and strateggies.json files and put them in the same folder.
 As long as you're on windows, the application should work just fine.

 ## How to contribute